CrackedMatter/mcrpc/README.md

 A shell script that converts Minecraft resource packs from Java Edition to Bedrock Edition.
 Made for Unix-like systems (e.g. Linux or FreeBSD).
-The instructions below where made for Debian-based Linux distributions.
+The instructions below where made for Linux distributions.
-If you are using something else, read [this](README.md#other-operating-systems)
+If you are using something else, read [this](README.md#other-operating-systems).

 ## Dependencies